-Three doors away, the old queen lay on a heap of mattresses, nestled in the centre of an immense sea-shell bed.
-Her white hair was coiled in buns on either side of her head, her mouth was slightly opened and breath hissed across dry lips.
-On the wall above the bed hung a portrait of the late King Alsen, sceptred, official, and benevolent.
-On the table by the bed was a cheap, palm-sized, poorly painted picture of her son, King Uske.
-She reached for it in her sleep, knocked it over, then her hand fell on the edge of the bed.
-Her breath hissed again.
-In the rooms just beside the Queen Mother's chamber, Let, Prince of the Royal Blood, Heir Apparent and Pretender to the Empire of Toromon, was sitting in his pyjama top on the edge of his bed, knuckling his eyes.
-The thin limbs of the fourteen-year-old hung akimbo with natural awkwardness and sleep.
+Three doors away, the old queen lay on the heap of overstuffed mattresses, nestled in the center of an immense four-poster bed.
+Her white hair was coiled in two buns on either side of her head, her mouth was slightly open and a faint breath hissed across the white lips.
+On the wall above the 24 CAPTIVES OF THE FLAME bed hung the portrait of the late King Alsen, sceptered, official, and benevolent.
+In a set of rooms just beside the queen mother's chamber, Let, Price of the Royal Blood, Heir Apparent to the Empire of Toromon, and half a dozen more, was sitting in just his pajama top on the edge of his bed, knuckling his eyes.
+The thin limbs of the thirteen-year-old were still slightly akimbo with natural awkwardness and sleep.
 Like his brother, he was blond and slight.
-Still blinking, he slipped into his underwear and trousers, pausing a moment to check the clock.
-He fastened the snaps on his shirt, turned to the intercom, and pressed a button.
-'I overslept, Petra,' Let apologized.
-I'm up now.'
-'You must learn to be on time.
+Still blinking, he slipped into his underwear and trousers, pausing a moment to check his watch.
+He fastened the three snaps on his shirt, turned to the palace intercom, and pressed a button.
+"I overslept, Petra," Let apologized.
+"Anyway, I'm up now."
+"You must learn to be on time.
 Remember, you are heir to the throne of Toromon.
-You mustn't forget that.'
-'I wish I could,' Let said.
-'Sometimes.'
-'Never say that again,' came the demand through the speaker.
-'Do you hear me?
-Never even let yourself think that for a moment.'
-'I'm sorry, Petra,' Let said.
+You mustn't forget that."
+"Sometimes I wish I could," replied Let.
+"Sometimes."
+"Never say that again," came the sudden command through the tiny intercom.
+"Do you hear me?
+Never even let yourself think that for a moment."
+"I'm sorry, Petra," Let said.
 His cousin, the Duchess, had been acting strangely since her arrival two days ago.
 Fifteen years his senior, she was still the member of the family to whom he felt closest.
 Usually, with her, he could forget the crown that was always being pointed to as it dangled above his head.
-His brother was not very healthy, nor even (some rumoured) all in his right mind.
-Yet now it was Petra herself who was pointing out the gold circlet of Toromon's kingship.
+His brother was not very healthy, nor even-as some rumored-all in his proper mind.
+Yet now it was Petra herself who was pointing out the gold circlet of Toro-mons kingship.
 It seemed a betrayal.
-'Anyway,' he went on.
-'Here I am.
-What did you want?'
-'To say good morning.'
+"Anyway," he went on.
+"Here I am.
+What did you want?"
+"To say good morning."
 The smile in the voice brought a smile to Let's face too.
-'Do you remember that story I told you last night, about the prisoners in the tetron mine?'
-'Sure!'
-He had fallen asleep thinking about it.
-'The ones who were planning escape.'
-She had sat in the garden with him for an hour after dark, regaling him with the details of three prisoners' attempt to escape the mines.
-She had terminated it at the height of suspense with the three men crouching by the steps in the darkness, in the drizzling rain, waiting to dash into the forest.
-'You said you were going to go on with it this morning.'
-'Do you really want to hear the end of the story?'
-'Of course I do.
-I couldn't get to sleep for hours thinking about it.'
-'Well,' said Petra, 'when the guards changed, and the rope tripped him up when he was coming down the steps, the rear guard ran around to see what had happened, as planned.
-They dashed through the searchlight beam, into the forest, and ...'
+"Do you remember that story I told you last night, about the prisoners in the tetron mines?"
+"Sure," said Let, who had fallen asleep thinking about it.
+"The ones who were planning an escape."
+She had sat in the garden with him for an hour after dark, regaling him with the harrowing details of three prisoners' attempt to escape the 25 CAPTIVES OF THE FLAME penal mines.
+She had terminated it at the hight of suspense with the three men crouching by the steps in the darkness and the drizzling rain, waiting to make their dash into the forest.
+"You said you were going to go on with it this morning."
+"Do you really want to hear the end of the story?"
+"Of course I do.
+I couldn't get to sleep for hours thinging about it."
+"Well," said Petra, "when the guard changed, and the rope tripped-him up when he was coming down the steps, the rear guard ran around to see what had happened, as planned, and they dashed through the searchlight beam, into the forest, and . . ."
 She paused.
-'Anyway, one of them made it.
-The other two were caught.
-And killed.'
-'Huh?' said Let.
-'Is that all?'
-'That's about it,' said Petra.
+"Anyway, one of them made it.
+The other two were caught and killed."
+"Huh?" said Let.
+"Is that all?"
+"That's about it," said Petra.